High-frequency suppression of inductive coupling between flux qubit and transmission line resonator

 Since the TLR is connected to the ground at $x=0$ (to the left of the qubit), the boundary condition there is

 If the TLR is well isolated from the environment on the right-hand side of Fig.~\ref{Fig:CircuitDiagram}, the capacitance $C_R$ will be small.
 For purposes of this argument, we can take the limit $C_R\to 0$.
-Considering that $(- \phi_N + \phi_{N-1})/\delta x=-\partial \phi/\partial x$, we find that to avoid a divergence in the last line of Eq.~(\ref{Eq:2ndOEOMDiscretephi}) the boundary condition at $x=X$ (where $X$ is the length of the TLR) must be
+Considering that $(- \phi_N + \phi_{N-1})/\delta x=-(\partial \phi/\partial x)|_{x=X}$, where $X$ is the length of the TLR, we find that to avoid a divergence in the last line of Eq.~(\ref{Eq:2ndOEOMDiscretephi}) the boundary condition at $x=X$ must be

 In physical terms, this boundary condition means that the current at $x=X$ is equal to zero, which is needed to prevent the accumulation of an infinite charge density at that point.